Clyton on a Flash Drive

 - Plug in the flash drive.

 - Launch Clyton's installer.
-When asked where to install, specify a directory named "Clyton" on the flash drive.
-For example, if the flash drive is H: then the installation directory should be "H:\Clyton".
+When asked where to install, specify a folder named "Clyton" on the flash drive.
+For example, if the flash drive is H: then the installation folder should be "H:\Clyton".

 - After installation, Clyton must be launched at least once before plugging the flash drive into another computer.